allenhwkim/angularjs-google-maps/README.md

   * name (the name of shape)
     i.e. `polygon`, `image`, `polyline`, or `circle`.

+  * optionally, you can provide `id` for programming purpose. i.e. $scope.shapes.myCircle

 All other attributes are based on the `name` you specified.
 To see the full list of options of a shape for attributes, please visit the documentation.